 A Year in Review – the Chronicle

-The anniversary edition of the Annual Chronicle 2019 as well as the previous ten issues illustrate the multifaceted nature of the Student Forum, the diversity of its projects and their flourishing development over the past ten years.
+The 2022 Annual Chronicle, the 2019 Anniversary Issue, and the other thirteen issues illustrate the multi-faceted nature of the Student Forum, the diversity of its projects, and their flourishing development over more than ten years.

 The Student Forum in the media

 “Turning Crisis into Opportunity?
 Europe in a (Post-) Pandemic World Order”.
 This was the main theme of this year’s “Berlin Forum on Foreign Policy”, which was hosted for the tenth time by the Körber Foundation in cooperation with the German Federal Foreign Office on November 24, 2020.
 Every year, the event brings together around 250 high-ranking national and international figures from politics, think tanks and journalism to discuss foreign policy challenges for Germany and Europe.
 20 members of the Student Forum also had the opportunity to attend the completely hybrid conference from their desks at home – with live and on-site guests.